FreedyPlugins/FreedyPlugins/EnglishWiki.md

 Minigame utility commands have the functions necessary to run minigames.

-To check the usage, try entering the fut command in the console.
+To check the usage, try entering the fut command as player.

 ***